 The classic combination of potatoes and kale gets a sizzling summer twist in this grilled pizza recipe.
-This recipe comes to us from our friends at the US Potato Board and appears in the free e-cookbook, 52 Mondays.
+This recipe comes to us from our friends at the Potatoes USA and appears in the free e-cookbook, 52 Mondays.

 Cooking Tip of the Week: If you’re chopping the potatoes in advance, preserve their color by storing them in cold water with a little added lemon juice or vinegar.